-Clear the brush in order to have an easier path to success.
+Clear the brush to have an easier path to success.

 5. Check in with yourself.

 Ask yourself periodically if any remnants of fears are hanging around that are preventing you from reaching your goal.

 If you experienced one of the main causes of low self-esteem and confidence as a child because you were fat and made fun of, and you’re afraid the same thing will happen to you now at the gym, tell yourself that most people won’t say anything directly to you.

 You have NO idea what people are thinking about you (in fact, they may be impressed that you’re out there exercising).